thothom/thothom.com/docs/introduction.md

 - Easy to code plugins
 - Well documented
 - Focus on microservices and serverless applications
-- Not extremely specific feature support, but a large enough number of features that will do the job for 90% of the projects.
+- Extremely specific features are not supported, but a large enough number of features that will do the job for 90% of the projects.

 ## We need your help!

 We are needing translators for all languages!
-If you want to be a volunteer, please contact us on the [discord](https://discord.gg/5hPnJzzAe2) or create a [pull request](https://github.com/techmmunity/symbiosis.techmmunity.com)!
+If you want to be a volunteer, please contact us on the [Discord](https://discord.gg/TakYksUzzZ) or create a [pull request](https://github.com/techmmunity/symbiosis.techmmunity.com)!